scythe410/Acts-Sri-Lanka---AI-Chat/README.md

 ## How it Works

 1. **PDFs** in the `data/` folder are ingested, chunked, and embedded for semantic search.
-2. **User questions** are matched to relevant document chunks.
+2. **User questions** are matched to relevant document chunks using vector search.
-3. **AI-generated answers** are grounded in the source documents and include citations.
+3. **GPT-4o mini** generates intelligent answers grounded in the source documents and includes citations.
 4. **All major Sri Lankan acts and amendments** are included as PDFs.

 ## Deployment